Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Remember those millennial executives in Japan?
 Only 5 % say their companies provide adequate resources to nurture and develop talent.

-Millennials want to work for an organization with a purpose and be a part of something bigger than profit making.
+Millennials want to work for an organisation with a purpose and be a part of something bigger than profit making.
 Make a positive employer impression by becoming more visible on social media, conferences, and your corporate social responsibility initiatives.

 Overcome the challenges of sourcing talent by looking beyond your own city, country or even continent for the right hires.
 After all, as discussed at the 2018 SHRM Talent Management Conference, “it’s the journey that’s the true reward,” for Millennials.
 “It’s why they care so much about company culture, transparency, having a voice, and feeling passionate about what they do.”
 Opportunities to experience a new environment can be a compelling recruitment tool.